rwestwater/find-my-bunk/README.md

 ## Author Notes
 - Keep as vanilla as possible
-- Simple design for accessability
+- Simple design for accessibility
 - Intended to make a Parent class which I could then make instances of for different sites, eg. airbnb, expedia and tripadvisor but I got carried away writing the actual solution.

 Resources:<br><br>